truenas/documentation/content/SCALE/SCALEUIReference/Storage/Datasets/CapacitySettingsSCALE.md

 ---
 title: "Capacity Settings Screen"
-description: "This article provides information on the quota settings and functions found on the Capacity Settings screen."
+description: "Provides information on the quota settings and functions found on the Capacity Settings screen."
 weight: 30
 aliases:
 tags: